-According to the most recent data from the Washington State Department of Transportation, in 2013 there were 99,709 total collisions in the state, resulting in 43,846 injuries and 436 fatalities.
-This comes out to a crash occurring every five minutes and a traffic related fatality every 20 hours.
+According to the most recent data from the Washington State Department of Transportation, in 2015 there were 117,053 total collisions in the state, resulting in 36,531 injuries and 499 fatalities.
+This comes out to a crash occurring alomost every five minutes and a traffic-related fatality every 16 hours.

 Cars are a necessary part of many people’s daily lives, but improper use and unsafe driving habits can lead to disastrous consequences such as wrongful death.
 Because of this, we promise to use every resource necessary to thoroughly investigate your claim and quantify the effects of your accident so you can get the best recovery possible.